If your back starts hurting after an hour or two at your desk, the problem is often not just “too much sitting.”

 ❌ Cons – firm backrest might not suit everyone.

-The best way to sit in a neutral posture have full support for your back (to prevent sciatica pain) is by sitting on a fully adjustable task chair, such as the award-winning Herman Miller Aeron Chair.
+The best way to sit in a neutral posture with full support for your back (to prevent sciatica pain) is by sitting on a fully adjustable task chair, such as the award-winning Herman Miller Aeron Chair.

 Sitting on the Aeron chair (Made in Michigan at a 100% green-energy facility), you can fully adjust the lumbar support, the seat, and the armrests.